Board Games: A Trip Down Memory Lane

 However, board games were more of a thing to do when the weather was rainy, and playing outside was not an option.
 Otherwise, we were outside playing most of the time, in spite of San Francisco's nasty, chilly climate.

 This game was played, as many were, on a cardboard field that folded in half for storage.
-Upon opening the board, you found four multi-colored circles placed at the corners, and many colored rectangles, arranged into blocks between the cirlces.
+(At least, that was the version we had.
+I’m sure there are or were more expensive models with wooden playing boards.)
+Upon opening the board, you found four multi-colored circles placed at the corners, and many colored rectangles, arranged into blocks between the circles.

 This game is for 2 to 4 players, and uses game pieces similar in shape to chess pawns, and 2 dice per player.
-Luck and strategy go hand in hand, as your first dice roll must be a 5 in order to leave your start position (tricky with two dice).
+Luck and strategies go hand in hand, as your first dice roll must be a 5 in order to leave your start position (tricky with two dice).
 Opponents can block you on your way around the board.
-First one to reach "home" wins.
+The first player to reach their "home" space wins.

 This is another game we had for a while.
-It allows for up to six players, but seems essentially to be an updated version of Parcheesi, discussed above.
+It allows for up to six players, but seems essentially to be an updated version of Parcheesi, discussed above, which in fact it is.
+As described in the Parcheesi section, other game makers must invent new names for their versions of the game, to avoid copyright conflicts.

-This leads to the additional "aggravation" of not remembering where your markers were, or providing unintended 'toys' for the cats to bat around the room and lose under furniture.
-(Although we did not have any cats when i was a kid--I now have four of them--hence this wry observation.)
+This tactic, however, leads to the additional "aggravation" of not remembering where your markers were, or providing unintended 'toys' for the cats to bat around the room and lose under furniture.
+(Although we did not have any cats when I was a kid--I now have six of them--hence this wry observation.)

 Ok.
 I surrender in advance of the accusation!
 I know this is not really a 'board game.'
 However, it has been an eternally popular game for young and old for many years.